Alex Peroni

-Alexander James Peroni (born 27 November 1999) is an Australian racing driver, currently competing in the 2025 GT World Challenge Australia for Team BRM.
-He has previously competed in a number of open wheel, endurance, and GT racing series, including the 2022 European Le Mans Series for Algarve Pro Racing.
+Alexander James Peroni (born 27 November 1999) is an Australian racing driver.
+He currently competes in the 2026 GT World Challenge Australia for Team BRM.
+He has previously competed in a number of open wheel, endurance, and GT racing series.
 Peroni is the 2016 Challenge Monoplace champion.

 Career

 Formula 4

 In 2015, Peroni graduated from kart racing to single-seaters, participating in the Italian F4 Championship with Torino Squadra Corse, finishing fourteenth overall and securing two second place podium finishes at Imola and Misano.

 Formula Renault

 In 2016, Peroni continued his collaboration with TS Corse, competing in Formula Renault 2.0 machinery in the V de V Challenge Monoplace.
 He dominated the season and won fourteen from 21 races to clinch the championship title.

 For 2017, Peroni switched to Formula Renault Eurocup but decided to move to the Fortec Motorsport team.
 He won race 2 at Pau and finished the season tenth in the drivers' standings ahead of his teammates Aleksey Korneev, Najiy Razak and Frank Bird.

 In 2018, Peroni moved to MP Motorsport to again compete in the Formula Renault Eurocup, where he finished ninth in the championship, with the highlights being a first and second place in the two Monaco events.
 He also won both races of the first round of the NEC series on the streets of Pau, which was his only NEC event of the year.